Always call 999 in an emergency.

-In Suffolk we take any forms of hate ‘crime’, and hate incidents seriously, no matter how insignificant you may feel it is at the time.
-Hate crime in any form is wrong.
-That is why it is important that if hate crime happens to you or someone you know, that you report it.
+In Suffolk we take any forms of hate crime and hate incidents seriously, no matter how insignificant you may feel it is at the time.
+Hate crime in any form is wrong, so it's important that if hate crime happens to you or someone you know, that you report it.

 It is important that you tell someone when you have experienced a hate incident or hate crime even if you do not wish to be contacted by anyone.

 Reporting makes a difference to you, your friends, and your community.
 By reporting hate crime when it happens, you can help stop it happening to someone else.

 You will also help agencies in Suffolk to better understand the level of hate crime in your local area, and improve the way they respond to it.

 If you, or someone you know have been a victim of a hate crime and you want to report it, you can:

 - report to Suffolk Police or call them on 101

 - report online through True Vision